mattriley/node-module-composer/README.md

 An important consideration in functional design is the segregation of pure and impure functions.
 When designing modules, be intentional about purity and impurity.

+> One very important characteristic of impurity is that it’s inherently contagious.
+Any function that depends on the execution of an impure function becomes impure as well.<br/>[Oleksii Holub](https://tyrrrz.me/blog/pure-impure-segregation-principle)

+See [Fitness functions](#fitness-functions) below to learn how Module Composer can help maintain pure-impure segregation.

 Recommended reading:

 - [Pure-Impure Segregation Principle](https://tyrrrz.me/blog/pure-impure-segregation-principle) by Oleksii Holub